Dr Ian Musgrave - Renaissance Man

 Ian is a fantastic individual who goes out of his way to help bring information and understanding to the Astronomy Community and a great asset to iTelescope!
-We are happy to highlight this Member in Focus today:

 My "hmmm that's funny" moment came when my mate Comet Al asked me to check a potential comet he found in the STEREO spacecraft images.
 "Found it" said I, sending back what I thought was my confirmation image.
 "That's Mercury" replies Comet Al. "But it has a tail" I wailed.
 This serendipitous observation eventually resulted in my name being on a paper presented to the International Planetary Society Meeting.